STEAM Series Teacher Seminars

-Discover the amazing plants of tropical rainforests and how they impact our daily lives.
 In this interactive session, teachers will spend time in the Tropical Rotunda and the Fuqua Orchid Center discovering the amazing plants grown in tropical regions and how people use them in their daily lives.
-Additionally we will spend time discussing why rainforests are important, challenges rainforests face and what you can do in your classroom to help.
+Additionally we will spend time discussing why rainforests are important, challenges rainforests face, and what you can do in your classroom to help.

-Participants will develop a project-based learning lesson/unit.
+Participants will develop a project-based learning lesson or unit.
 Please bring standards or learning outcomes that you feel might connect with the workshop description.

 High Museum of Art: